-The legend helps users identify multiple values displayed on the chart.
-When a user clicks on a legend value, the corresponding value on the chart is highlighted.
+■ Use Legend options to change the chart legend, as shown in Figure 4-45.
+The legend identifies values displayed on the chart.
+Clicking on a legend value when the chart displays a data set highlights the corresponding value on the chart.
+Clicking on a legend value when the chart displays a data cube drills down to view details of the value.
 Display a legend on the chart by selecting Show Legend and a position for the legend to appear, relative to the chart.